Welcome to our practice website

 The vet will bring your pet inside the building whilst you continue to wait outside.
 They will call you after their examination to discuss their findings and any treatment recommended.

-Clients that are self-isolating
+Clients that are self isolating

-If you have COVID symptoms or have otherwise been advised to self-isolate, please do not attend the practice.
+If you have COVID symptoms or have otherwise been asked to self-isolate, please do not attend the practice.
 Ask a friend or neighbour to bring your pet / collect medication for you, or telephone the practice to arrange a video consultation instead.

 For those clients that are self-isolating, shielding or prefer not to be present during euthanasia, we will of course be able to perform the euthanasia without the client present.
 We will always ensure that patients are reassured and supported by our team of vets and nurses before and during the procedure so that their passing is peaceful.

 The staff at Acorn House have worked very hard to continue to provide veterinary care for their patients during the constantly-evolving COVID lockdown.
 We are extremely grateful to our lovely clients who have worked with us to make the various restrictions and changes work over the past few months and thank you for your continued support and understanding.
+The current ways of working will be reviewed on 15th February, in line with government and RCVS advice.

 - Practice Newsletter